 But the system certainly lacks when it comes to heavy bass or a full band performance.
 Also, the Bose L1 Compact lacks the reverb, effects and Bluetooth listening provided by many of its newer counterparts.

 At the moment they were the best available compact line array speakers to my needs.
-I started looking at alternatives recently including the Turbosound IP300, the Gemini PA-300BT and the JBL Eon Model.
+I started looking at alternatives recently including the Turbosound IP300, the Electro-voice evolve 50 and the JBL Eon Model.
 Both of these devices features a more powerful built-in mixer with reverb/effects, and built-in Bluetooth playback, which will have the extra strength and stability I need for larger gigs.

 Ultimate Review Of Compact Line Array Speakers